cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.3.6 =
+Fixed a floatval issue that occured when calculating prices for bundled products

+= 11.3.5 =
+Fixed an issue with the deduplication counters

+= 11.3.4 =
+Fixed an error, the _my_conversions table is being queried but did not always exist Added an option to forcefully clean the dulication options

+= 11.3.3 =
+Fixed a VAT issue for the Pinterest / Vivino / TikTok price attributes

+= 11.3.2 =
+Fixed an issue that resulted in empty feeds when multiple feeds were configured and all at once were processing

+= 11.3.1 =
+Added three Pinterest / Vivino / TikTok price attributes excluding VAT

+= 11.3.0 =
+Considerable performance increase of the plugin.
+For WooCommerce shops with less than 750 processing speed doubled Build-in a check that prevents duplicate products from being added to feeds

 = 11.2.9 =
 Solved a Call to a member function addChild() on null issue